aws-quickstart/cdk-eks-blueprints/docs/addons/kubeshark.md

 [kubeshark](https://github.com/kubeshark/kubeshark)  is an API Traffic Analyzer for Kubernetes providing real-time, protocol-level visibility into Kubernetes’ internal network, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.

+Kubeshark provide Real-time monitoring for all traffic going in, out and across containers, pods, namespaces, nodes and clusters, which allow you to pinpoint and resolve issues efficiently, ensuring stable network performance and enhancing application success in Kubernetes environments and identifying complex networking issue.

 ## Usage
 1. import kubeshark
 ```